-Socially, bars in small towns can be a gathering place, but their structure and their overall concept still remains that of a quick stop, although many elderly might also use them as a place to get together to play cards and talk about sports or politics.
+Socially, bars in small towns can be a gathering place, but their structure and their overall concept still remains that of a quick stop, although much elderly might also use them as a place to get together to play cards and talk about sports or politics.
 It’s very common, especially in smaller towns and villages, to have a bar in the main square that becomes the meeting point for many.

 Although never meant to be restaurants, in recent years bars have started to serve food, especially at lunch and, besides fresh sandwiches or tramezzini, hot meals are also offered.
-A bar is a fast way to get fed, without spending too much money and without going too far from one’s office or place of work.
+A bar is a fast way to get fed, without spending too much money, and without going too far from one’s office or place of work.

-When it comes to payments and charges, there are a few things foreigners may wish to remember: credit cards are still not welcome in some bars, therefore always carry some cash for emergencies.
-Also keep in mind that tips can’t be added to your credit card bill.
+When it comes to payments and charges, there are a few things foreigners may wish to remember.
+Credit cards are still not welcome in some bars, therefore always carry some cash for emergencies.
+Keep in mind that you can’t add tips to your credit card bill.